thoughtspot/thoughtspot.github.io/_end-user/search/show-data-labels.md

      ![Select x- or y-axis gridlines]({{ site.baseurl }}/images/chartconfig-gridlines.png "Select x- or y-axis gridlines")

+{: id="not-visualized"}
-## Configure columns for X and Y axis
+## Stack multiple columns on the X and Y axes

 You can specify which fields to show on the X axis and Y axis of a chart.
-For example, when you first run a search, some measures or attributes may not be visualized.
-You can add them to the chart.
+When you first run a search, some measures or attributes may not be visualized.
+You can add them to the other measures or attributes on the axes of a chart by dragging these columns from the **not visualized** section to the correct axis.
+You can also drop attributes and measures to the **not visualized** section.
+This removes them from the visualization, but not from your search.

 1. Click the **chart configuration** icon ![]({{ site.baseurl }}/images/icon-gear-20px.png){: .inline} on the top right.